 Reproduction is a complex, widely varied process, depending on the animals involved.
 For some animals, it merely involves the duplicating of itself.
 For others, it is necessary to find a mate.
 This process can be very difficult or very simple, depending on the species, and different creatures deal with this in different ways.
 One way that organisms have been designed to deal with the reproduction issue is hermaphroditism, in which individuals have both reproductive organs.
 This condition is most commonly found in fish, but other animals exhibit it was well.

-Hermaphroditism comes in two major forms: sequential and simultaneous.
+Hermaphroditism in animals comes in two major forms: sequential and simultaneous.
 Sequential hermaphroditism refers to organisms that start life as one gender and can potentially transition to the opposite gender as they age.
 There are two types of sequential hermaphroditism depending on which gender the organism starts life as.
 If the organism starts life as a male, sequential hermaphroditism is called protandry.
 If the situation is reversed, it is called protogyny.1

 In simultaneous hermaphroditism, animals remain hermaphrodites for their entire lives.
 This type of hermaphroditism is uncommon in most vertebrates.
 But it is known among some vertebrates, primarily in fish.
 When it does occur, it often involves a phenomenon known as “egg trading.”
 This phenomenon involves a special type of mating where both partners pass eggs to each other and fertilize the ones they receive.2 In other organisms, simultaneous hermaphroditism goes the opposite way with the partners exchanging sperm, involving male gametes instead of female gametes.
 This condition occurs in fish, snails, crustaceans, and other organisms.3 One or both of these mechanisms is found in fish, mollusks,4 and crustaceans.5